 - A highly collaborative approach and recognition of the range of different roles and talents involved in producing content at historic properties, including contractors, designers and community engagement groups.

 - Strong influencing and consulting skills; listening, building trust and acting to deliver a high-quality service, ensuring on-going collaboration and engagement of all stakeholders.

 - Ability to take a holistic and creative approach to revealing the meaning of heritage and collections for internal and external audiences, relating heritage and collections to wider historical and contemporary understandings.

 - Project management skills, the ability to work at pace and be decisive, prioritising work and activity based on project need, together with advanced IT skills, using collections management database and other specialist software.

-- Strong track record of working on displays and exhibitions in the museum or heritage sector, working collaboratively with a range of internal and external stakeholders to deliver curatorial outcomes.
+- Successful track record of working on displays and exhibitions in the museum or heritage sector, working collaboratively with a range of internal and external stakeholders to deliver curatorial outcomes.

 - Flexible working whenever possible

 - Free entry to our properties for you, a guest and your children (under 18)